sgreer77/gemtools/README.md

 		conda

-	If you do not receive the usage information then you can install anaconda/miniconda, following the instructions at:
+	If you do not receive the usage information then you can install anaconda/miniconda by following the instructions at:
 	<https://conda.io/docs/user-guide/install/download.html>

 2. **If/when you have anaconda installed:**